-This report has presented the Biodiversity and Ecosystem Resilience Assessments that have been undertaken for DCWW's revised draft WRMP 2024.
-The approaches taken are in line with relevant guidance, notably the WRPG Supplementary Guidance on Environment and Society in Decision-making.
+This report has presented the Biodiversity and Ecosystem Resilience Assessments that have been undertaken for DCWW's draft Water Resources Management Plan 2024.
+The approaches taken are in line with relevant guidance, notably the WRPG 2024 Supplementary Guidance on Environment and Society in Decision-making.

-For the feasible options in the WRMP, this report has identified losses of biodiversity associated with all options that involve any temporary or permanent land-take.
+For the feasible options in the WRMP, this report has presented losses of biodiversity associated with all options that involve any temporary or permanent land-take.
 To provide a comparable measure of losses and gains, and for consistency across Water Resources West, the losses have been assessed using the Defra biodiversity metric v3.0.
 The calculations were based on spatial land use and habitat datasets with national coverage.
-Associated NC losses have been calculated for an agreed selection of ecosystem services.
+Associated natural capital losses have been calculated for an agreed selection of ecosystem services.
 The assessment shows that the greatest impacts on biodiversity and associated regulating ecosystem services tend to be associated with options with long pipelines, particularly where they cross areas of woodland, wetland or peatland.
 Permanent above-ground infrastructure such as water treatment works or pumping stations are generally planned on existing DCWW sites with hardstanding or modified grassland, therefore resulting in negligible or modest losses of biodiversity.

 The biodiversity losses were re-calculated for the five options in the Preferred Programme.
-Of these, three were identified not to have any impact on biodiversity, involving little or no new infrastructure.
-The other two are small in scale and would have limited impact on biodiversity and ecosystem service provision.
-As a result, the quantitative preferred options assessments were not progressed.
-However, while the very limited impact associated with the Preferred Programme does not drive a large-scale strategic response, opportunities to provide local benefit, in line with the DECCA framework, SMNR and the Welsh Wellbeing Goals, should still be considered during plan implementation.
+Of these, four were identified not to have any impact on biodiversity, involving little or no new infrastructure.
+The fifth is also small in scale and would have limited impact on biodiversity and ecosystem service provision.
+While the very limited impact associated with the Preferred Programme does not drive a large-scale strategic response, opportunities to provide local benefit, in line with SMNR and the Welsh Wellbeing Goals, should still be considered during plan implementation.

-Appendix A SMNR Principles
+Appendix A SMNR principles